The 10 Minute Routine To Save You An Hour Tomorrow

 5. Review Your Calendar

 Open your phone calendar or planner and take a glance at tomorrow's tasks.
-This helps reduce surprises, causing stress.
+This helps reduce surprises, which in turn causes stress.

 • Highlight your bigger tasks so you can get those done first